-Eight of 10 applicable cases were rated as a strength for Item 9.
-In these eight cases, the agency made concerted efforts to maintain the child's prior connections.
+Six of 10 applicable cases were rated as a strength for Item 9 because the agency made concerted efforts to maintain the child's prior connections.

 Item 10: Relative placement

 Purpose of Assessment: To determine whether, during the period under review, concerted efforts were made to place the child with relatives when appropriate.